robotframework/PythonLibCore/README.rst

 Usage
 -----
-There are two ways to use PythonLinCore, either by `HybridCore` or by using `DynamicCore`.
+There are two ways to use PythonLibCore, either by `HybridCore` or by using `DynamicCore`.
 `HybridCore` provides support for the hybrid library API and `DynamicCore` provides support for dynamic library API.
 Consult the Robot Framework `User Guide`_, for choosing the correct API for library.